If you have never experienced the irritating effects of chafing while running, then you might be one of the few lucky ones.

 Applying moisturizer or any other lotion such as a hypoallergic balm or petroleum jelly will lower the intensity of friction, so you run comfortably and chafe-free.
 If you are not comfortable with the thickness of the balm, try a ceramide cream such as Aveeno.

-As a result, apply moisturizer liberally before your runs.
+Apply moisturizer liberally before your runs.
 Make sure to cover all chafe-prone spots, including your nipples, armpits, groin, and thighs.

 Are you going to run for more than 90 minutes?
 Consider taking a small tube of lubricant in case of chafing emergencies.